 - timber bearers, joists and jack-framing for deterioration - any rotted timber will need to be replaced with new material.

 Perimeter baseboards or sheets of fibre-cement or asbestos-cement may be cracked, broken, allow insufficient subfloor ventilation, or may simply look unsightly.
 Replacing with timber baseboards is usually not difficult.
+Take great care working with materials you suspect may contain asbestos.
+This can be dangerous and some types of work with asbestos is restricted to licensed specialists.
+Find more details on the asbestos page.

 Reinforced concrete floor slabs were sometimes constructed with insufficient clearance above ground (Figure 1).
 Also, if foundation walls were low, subfloor framing may have inadequate ground clearance.
 Subsequent landscaping (paths and driveways), gardening or site work may have reduced the ground clearance even further.
+Take great care working with materials you suspect may contain asbestos.
+This can be dangerous and some types of work with asbestos is restricted to licensed specialists.
+Find more details on the asbestos page.

 If this is the case, soil should be removed from around the foundations or floor slab to meet minimum ground clearance requirements.
 Constructing exterior paving that falls away from the house to drain water may also be required.